Question 2 of 5 Score: 2 (of possible 2 points)

 Answer Key: inconsistent

-The definition of “Correct{document}” used in evidence includes materials containing words and symbols as well as those that contain visual or audio information.
+The definition of “{document}” used in evidence includes materials containing words and symbols as well as those that contain visual or audio information.

 Answer Key: document